cheng-alvin/jas/CONTRIBUTING.md

 **Constructing a entry**

 Jas encoder banks has now been since compiled using a text-based format.
 Every entry is line-seperated and values are seperated using `|`s, spaces are used to pad and align the values with the others (mainly for cosmetics) but they are eventually ignored by the compiler.
 Characters such as `-` are in-place for `NULL` and will be replaced with `NULL` during compilation.
-To compile the instruction encoder table, make the `tabs.c` target in the `libjas` directory, this will invoke the Node.js script and automatically generate the `tabs.c` file.
+To compile the instruction encoder table, make the `instructions.inc` target in the `libjas` directory, this will invoke the Node.js script and automatically generate the `instructions.inc` file.

 Here's a sample entry: